European Foundation

 • Extra discount on energy taxes in 2022.
 Households and companies will therefore pay €265 (including VAT) less tax.

-In practice, this amount will differ per household.
+This amount differs per household.
 It depends on the energy consumption of the household.
-This measure thus addresses affordability.
 The tax credit on the energy bill will be increased by €230 including VAT.
 The tax rate on electricity (first bracket) will be lowered by 8.4 eurocents including VAT.

 A household with average energy consumption will receive a discount of over €400 (including VAT) on the energy tax in 2022.
 On average, a household consumes 1,170 m3 of gas and 2,384 kWh of electricity annually.